crobiny/PHBS_BlockChain_2018/README.md

 Because different nodes need to compute and verify the same data, data on block chains are required to be public.
 This increases data transparency and credibility, but also brings another problem-data privacy.
 In block chains, some nodes may not want their own transaction data to be public, including the identity of both sides of the transaction, transaction funds.
 Quantity, contract content and so on.
 This is not only important for customers who pay attention to personal privacy, but also for financial system and supply chain system, data privacy is one of the key points of their profits.
 Therefore, in order to make the block chain have a wider use space, we need to take into account the multi-node trust characteristics of the block chain and ensure data privacy.

-In response to this demand, a lot of research work has been proposed in recent years: in the field of cryptography currency, Dash, Monero, ZCash and so on, they can solve the privacy problem of transaction data to a certain extent.
+In response to this demand, a lot of research work has been proposed in recent years: in the field of cryptography currency, Dash, Monero and so on, they can solve the privacy problem of transaction data to a certain extent.
 The principles of privacy protection in the above studies are different.
 Some studies use a number of technologies to protect privacy, and the scenarios of block chains are different.
-We plan to summarize the privacy protection technologies of block chains.
+I plan to summarize 2 kinds of mainly used privacy protection technologies of block chains: **Dash** and **Monero**

 ## 2.Privacy Problem of Block Chain